Cecile03/ProjectGL/README.md

 # ProjectGL

 ## Description
-**ProjectGL** is a web application for project management developed for my school with a group of 8 people using the agile SCRUM methodology.
+**ProjectGL** is a web application for project management developed for my school with a group of 8 people using the agile SCRUM methodology and GitLab.

 ## Features
 - User authentication (login and registration).